-Among these problems, lack of adequate finance for the business has been identified as the most pressing one.
-To reduce this problem, several efforts have been made by different institutions (both local and international) in ensuring that there is enough funds for the operation of SMEs in LDCs.
-All past government have made provision for facilities and supportive services especially in terms of finance for assisting SMEs operations to enhance economic growth.
-These financing facilities are usually considered as the hallmark of an effective strategy for promoting the SMEs sectors (Udechukwu, 2003).
-This study therefore focuses on the evaluation of the various financing initiatives and their implications on Nigerian entrepreneur in SMEs.
+Among these problems, lack of adequate finance for the business has been identified as the most pressing problems of in LDCs.
+To reduce this problem, several efforts have been made by different organizations both local and international bodies in ensuring that there is enough funds for the operation of SMEs in LDCs.
+Almost all countries have made provision for facilities and supportive services especially in terms of finance for assisting SMEs operations to enhance economic growth.
+These financing facilities are usually considered as the hallmark of an effective strategy for promoting the SMEs sectors (Udechukwu 2003).
+This paper therefore focuses on the assessment of various financing strategies available to SMEs in LDCs for their effective operation.